work in progress showing

 Intern[ed]reflects on parallels between FDR’s executive orders that led to the forming of internment camps in the USA during WWII and draws these into tension with the 45thUS president’s executive orders and related architectures.

 As a counterpoint to the forms of invisibility explored in Intern[ed], Manifest draws upon May ‘68’s legacy in relation to the etat d’urgence (state of emergency).
-In collaboration with artist-choreographer Catherine Baÿ, and architecture students at ENSA Paris-Malaquais, Manifest spatially and choreographically unpacks what it means to appear (se manifester) and demonstrate (manifester) in public space.
+A component of this work—Urban Score—was developed in collaboration with artist-choreographer Catherine Baÿ, and architecture students at ENSA Paris-Malaquais.
+Urban Score spatially and choreographically unpacks what it means to appear (se manifester) and demonstrate (manifester) in public space.

 My use of performance, to intervene in these texts and in relation to architectural drawings and models of past and present spaces of incarceration, seeks to crack open these artefacts and architectures that we might otherwise consider foreclosed—as both complete and unalterable.
 Performance also reveals the act, the labouring body, engaged in the making, unmaking or remaking of these documents that author space and their resulting architectures.